grindsa/o2_scrap/README.md

  ```

 ## Further documentation

-please check the [doc](https://github.com/grindsa/dkb-robo/tree/master/doc) folder of the project.
-You will find further documenation and an example scripts of all dkb-robo methods there.
+Please check the [doc](https://github.com/grindsa/o2_scrap/tree/master/doc) folder of the project.
+You will find further documentation and an example scripts of all methods there.

 ## Contributing